 Zimbabwe Environmental Issues:

 Zimbabwe has air and water pollution.
 The poor mining practices have led to heavy metal and toxic waste pollution.
 Land issues in Zimbabwe include deforestation, land degradation, and soil erosion.
-The country was once home to the largest concentration of the black rhinoceros herd in the world; however the species has been significantly reduced by poaching.
+The country was once home to the largest black rhinoceros herds in the world; however, the species has been significantly reduced by poaching.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources.